jenstornell/knock/readme.md

 # Knock

 PHP authorization class for logging in and logging out.
+No form is included.

 ## In short